FerretDB/FerretDB/website/docs/security/authentication.md

 For example, if a client uses `mongodb://user:pass@ferretdb:27018/ferretdb?tls=true&authMechanism=SCRAM-SHA-256`, `user` is authenticated against its credential stored in the `admin.system.users` collection using `SCRAM-SHA-256` authentication mechanism.

+If the `PLAIN` mechanism is used, the use of [TLS](../security/tls-connections.md) is highly recommended since the password is transferred in plain text.

 ### Example using experimental authentication

 Start `ferretdb` by specifying `--postgresql-url`.